MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 LLMs are Artificial Intelligence (AI) systems trained to process and generate human-like text by identifying linguistic patterns from training data.<br>
 Let's introduce what LLMs really are, from input to output, in an understandable fashion.

-When talking about LLMs, you will often encounter the term 'prompt'. **A prompt is the input text, the formulated instructions so to say, that you provide to the LLM.** A prompt can be a question, a statement (like an example of text, writing format, etc.), or any other form of text.
+When talking about LLMs, you will often encounter the term 'prompt'. **A prompt is the input text, the formulated instructions or data so to say, that you provide to the LLM.** A prompt can be a question, a statement (like an example of text, writing format, etc.), or any other form of text.
 The LLM processes this prompt and generates an output, the so-called response.

 When providing a prompt and reading the response of an LLM, it becomes clear that there is some notion of experience embedded into the response you receive.
 The LLM may show that it can process and articulate: